notes on

 Musically, I wanted the album to be intimate and real.
 The songs stripped to their essentials.
 A man and his machine.

-To that end, I didn’t want this to be overproduced, or have perfectly pristine recordings that are sterile and uninspired.
-I wanted to capture something akin to phone recordings—that unaffected, raw, honest, impromptu nature—or something similar to a live performance, so I limited myself to 1 or 2 takes, trying to prevent burnout at the point of diminishing returns.
-A byproduct of this approach is that sometimes things are a bit messy, out of time, out of tune, the lyrics misremembered, the take riddled with noises, pops, and clipping.
-But I chose to embrace the imperfections, to preserve the human quality.
+To that end, I didn’t want this to be overproduced, or to create recordings that were perfectly pristine yet sterile and uninspired.
+I wanted to capture something akin to field recordings——that unaffected, raw, honest, impromptu nature——or something similar to a live performance; so I limited myself to 1 or 2 takes, trying to prevent burnout at the point of diminishing returns.
+A byproduct of this approach is that sometimes things are messy, out of time, out of tune, the words forgotten, the take riddled with noises and bumps.
+But that is life.
+So I chose to embrace the imperfections, to preserve the human quality.
 There’s little compression, very little reverb, and no pitch correction.
 I recorded these songs live in a homemade vocal booth in a closet in my house, the AC laboring in the background, screams of kids playing across the street, horn practice from the other room.
 I think more than ever, and increasingly, people crave art that is human and imperfect.

 I began writing these songs over five years ago, in conjunction with what will be my next album.
 Though once recorded, I sat on it for about a year and even considered shelving it.
-There’s more out of tune here than the trained musician in me is willing to accept.
-And because I have this idea that it’s part of the whole artistic effort, like a painter who stretches his own canvas and varnishes his own painting, I’m unwilling to let anyone else do the recording and mixing—for better or worse.
+All I could hear were the imperfections.
+And because I have this idea that it’s part of the whole artistic effort, like a painter who stretches his own canvas and varnishes his own painting, I’m unwilling to let anyone else do the recording and mixing——for better or worse.
 And, it seems, the subject of mortality has increasingly been on my mind, which doesn’t often make for easy listening.

-But here it is.
-I’m happy with the album, and I hope that others will enjoy it.
+So here it is.
+I’m pleased with the album, and I hope that the listener will find something in it.

 (This album is the sequel to my forthcoming album The Long Way Around.)